Skip to content

 In talking about doing BIAs, it’s common to focus on the technical aspects of the task and the issue of collaborating effectively with the department heads.
 Frequently overlooked is the challenge of presenting your BIA findings to management and getting that all-important signature that allows you to proceed with implementation.

-Management has a very natural reason for resisting what you tell them: what you see as a list of critical processes they see as an expensive wish list.
-Be prepared by making sure your BIA is rock solid from the ground up.
-Know your stuff, have a good team, check and cross-check your results, and consider bringing in an outside advisor before presenting BIAs.
-By doing these things, you may not be able to turn your management into lambs—but at least you’ll reduce the chances that you and your team get slaughtered.
+Be prepared for your presentation by making sure your BIA is rock solid from the ground up.
+Know your data, have a good team, check and cross-check your results, and consider bringing in an outside advisor before presenting BIAs.
+By doing these things, you may not be able to remove all pushback, but you will be well prepared for it..

 Other resources you might enjoy